 Between Cassis and Marseille the Mediterranean coast looks like a series of high and spectacular cliffs of white rock interspersed with several narrow and long coves.
 It's one of the finest limestone massif of the world, wild and well preserved, despite being very close to the civilization: the Calanques de Marseille.
 All the Calanques are truly amazing, a unique environment, breathtaking and world famous!
 Untouched nature, transparent sea and beautiful backdrops, a spectacular area to climb.
-The white limestone of the Calanques overlooks narrow fjords and a blue and turquoise sea with unmatched aesthetics and offers unforgettable sensation.
+The white limestone walls of the Calanques overlook narrow fjords and a blue and turquoise sea with unmatched aesthetics and offers unforgettable sensation.
 The entire territory of the Calanques was protected by the institution of the Parc National des Calanques.

 Among the most spectacular sites there is the Calanque d'En-Vau with wonderful panoramic points!
 En-Vau climbing area is one of the highlight of Calanques de Marseille.
 Located at the eastern end of the Calanques massif, En Vau is a wonderful narrow bay borded on both sides by vertical limestone walls.